 Q. For the further improvement of the college, where are you putting most of your effort?

-Q. In the College of Economics and Business Administration, what kind of academic societies exist and do students participate well in those societies or club activities?
+Q. In the College of Business and Economics, what kind of academic societies exist and do students participate well in those societies or club activities?

 Q. Few words to the students

 A. Have some pride.
 I think students here are somewhat less confident than the students in the Seoul campus.
 However, there is really no difference in terms of high school GDP and University entrance exam score.
 Statistically, it is just a margin of error.
 Confidence and energy do make a big difference.
 The lack of confidence covers up any potential that students may have.
 Inspiration and guides are important factors for good output.
 Be strong and competitive.
 I hope students find the strength of our college with pride.

 A Conversation with the Administration Team Manager, Jihee Hyun

 Q. Can you tell us about the general tasks of the College of Business and Economics¡¯s Administration Team?